 Nothing lasts forever, they say, as is the case with KickAss Torrents as it said goodbye last July 20, 2016.
 Also known as KAT, the world’s most popular file-sharing website was closed down after its owner, Artem Vaulin, was arrested in Poland.
 And now that it’s down, where else can you go for torrenting?
-Check out our list of KickAss Torrent alternatives below.
+Check out my list of KickAss Torrent alternatives below.

 Safety first, before torrenting

 As a disclaimer, I don’t encourage people to share and download files illegally.
 However, I’m against censorship and I promote the freedom to use the internet.
 And everyone should be able to access KickAss Torrent sites.
 The fact that torrent sites are a media of sharing helpful information that is free for all is what I’m standing up for.
 Additionally, not all files are violating the copyright law.